home-assistant/home-assistant.io/source/_integrations/media_player.markdown

 ---
-title: "Media Player"
+title: Media Player
-description: "Instructions on how to setup your media players with Home Assistant."
+description: Instructions on how to setup your media players with Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Media Player